aleksei-berezkin/typique/docs/ComposingClassNames.md

 This placeholder instructs Typique to generate class names based on the variable name.
 Depending on the variable name, the placeholder may generate several completion items using the following heuristics:

 - The variable name is matched against `varNameRegex` (see above)
-- The unmatched part of the name (the name payload) is split into `n` parts by underscores and case changes
+- The unmatched part of the name (the name payload) is split into `n` parts by dashes, underscores and case changes
 - The first produced completion item is `parts.join('-')`, next one is `parts.slice(1).join('-')`, and so on.

 Example: `lgRoundButtonClass` will generate `lg-round-button`, `round-button`, and `button` completion items.